Innovation: designing for change

 If you have any doubt about the suitability of the course, please speak to an adviser.

 All the study materials for this module are presented online – there are no printed study materials.

 They are available from the module website, and include:

 - OpenDesignStudio – the online design studio for this module

 - Software downloads including the CES EduPack materials database and CompendiumDS (a tool that facilitates the mapping of ideas)

 - Other formats such as ebooks in EPUB and .mobi format for some tablets.

 You will need

-- a scanner e.g. to bring sketches onto your computer
+- A scanner or scanning app to put hand-drawn sketches onto your computer.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.